CONVERSATION WITH RHYME IN TOKYO

 WHEN IS THE BEST TIME OF THE YEAR TO VISIT, AND WHY?

 I think May.
-It’s warm enough, least amount of rain (what can I say I am a 晴れ女) and the spring brought out the best vegetables.
+It’s warm enough, least amount of rain (what can I say I am a 晴れ女) and the spring produces the best vegetables.

 RHYTHM AND RITUAL